 Women joined the Newnan Rotary Club for the first time in 1991, when Joe MacNabb sponsored Lynn Smith for membership.
 We had our first husband and wife team when Richard Brooks joined his wife Donna in the Newnan Rotary Club in 1995.

-Over these years the members of our club have carried on in the tine tradition of Rotary.
-We can take pride in our accomplishments in all avenues of service Community, International, Vocational, and Club Service as set up by Rotary International.
+Over these years the members of our club have carried on in the fine tradition of Rotary.
+We can take pride in our accomplishments in all avenues of service -- Community, International, Vocational, and Club Service as set forth by Rotary International.
 As Rotary has grown we have grown in number, service and fellowship.

 We have several Paul Harris fellows and many more who are working towards that goal.
 Also, we sponsor and produce the July 4th fireworks for our community.